pingcap/docs-tidb-operator/en/monitor-using-tidbmonitor.md

 ### Set kube-prometheus and AlertManager

 In some cases, TidbMonitor needs to obtain the monitoring metrics on Kubernetes.
 To obtain the kube-prometheus metrics, configure `TidbMonitor.Spec.kubePrometheusURL`.
-For details, refer to [kube-prometheus](https://github.com/coreos/kube-prometheus).
+For details, see [kube-prometheus](https://github.com/coreos/kube-prometheus).

 Similarly, you can configure TidbMonitor to push the monitoring alert to AlertManager.
-For details, refer to [AlertManager](https://prometheus.io/docs/alerting/alertmanager/).
+For details, see [AlertManager](https://prometheus.io/docs/alerting/alertmanager/).

 ```yaml
 apiVersion: pingcap.com/v1alpha1